cdot/Hotpot/README.md

 An API key is required to access weather information from the Met Office.
 These are available for free.

 The weather feature is considered experimental, and is likely to change.

-## Rules

-Rules are Javascript functions that are able to adjust settings via the controller.

-Rule functions can interrogate any part of the system using the internal APIs.
-Default rules are given for Hot Water `server/js/HotWaterRule.js` and Central Heating `server/js/CentralHeatingRule.js`.
-You can derive your own rules and point your hotpot.cfg at them.

-Rules should always contain conditions to stop runaway temperature rises and freezing.
+It's up to you how you use weather information in the rules; the default rules don't use it.

 ## Calendars